 Before death, Dugas provided investigators a significant amount of personal information to assist with studies into whether AIDS was caused by sexually transmitted agent.

 McKay’s research suggests that this, combined with confusion between a letter and a number, contributed to the invention of Patient Zero and the global defamation of Dugas.
-This was fueled by Shilts who intentionally created a scapegoat to publicize And the Band Played On.
+This was further fueled by Shilts who intentionally created a scapegoat to sensationalize his novel And the Band Played On.

 Phil Tiemeyer, author of “Plane Queer” documented his interview with Michael Denneny, Shilts’ publisher.
 Denneny described the initial dismal prospects for “And The Band Played On” that motivated them to find a more creative way to promote the book.
 The solution was to use Patient Zero and present him as the handsome, promiscuous French-Canadian airline steward who may have brought AIDS to America.
 This was the pathway to the bestseller list, and it worked.